AndrewJBateman/ionic-angular-auth/README.md

 # :zap: Ionic Angular Auth

 * App to prevent access to 'members' route if user not authorized.
 Authorization is via email & password converted to a JWT token instead of using a backend.
-* Another great tutorial from [Simon Grimm of the IonicAcademy, Youtube video 'Building an Ionic 4 JWT Login with Tab Bar & Angular Routing'](https://www.youtube.com/watch?v=lNqXCn8KacI).
+* Another great tutorial from [Simon Grimm of the IonicAcademy'](https://www.youtube.com/channel/UCZZPgUIorPao48a1tBYSDgg) - see [:clap: Inspiration](#clap-inspiration) below.

 ## :page_facing_up: Table of contents